-Interestingly, the Star-Telegram wrote that in the late years of his life George T. Reynolds, who had fought Indians so often in earlier days, “traveled extensively, . . . visiting practically all Indian tribes from tropical regions of Mexico to far-away Alaska.”
+Interestingly, the Star-Telegram wrote that in the late years of his life George T. Reynolds, who had fought Native Americans so often in earlier days, “traveled extensively, . . . visiting practically all Indian tribes from tropical regions of Mexico to far-away Alaska.”

 “Indian fighter” George T. Reynolds died on March 5, 1925.

-Note: Some historians doubt that this battle, which Garrett called “the last large-scale Indian battle in the environs of Fort Worth,” occurred.
+A caveat: Historian Dr. Richard Selcer says the battle, which Garrett called “the last large-scale Indian battle in the environs of Fort Worth,” never occurred.

 But without doubt Major Ripley Arnold, like many a soldier, lived by iron and died by iron.

 After Arnold was transferred from command of Fort Worth to command of Fort Graham (near Hillsboro), in 1853 a dispute between Arnold and post surgeon Josephus Steiner turned violent.
-Arnold got out his pistol and fired twice at Steiner, missing both times.
+Arnold fired his pistol twice at Steiner, missing both times.
 The post surgeon pulled an instrument of iron and steel—his pistol—and fired four times.
 He didn’t miss once.
 Arnold died within minutes.